kylacoin/docker-kylacoind/README.md

 * At least 2 GB to store the block chain files
 * At least 1 GB RAM + 2 GB swap file

-Recommended and tested on unadvertised (only shown within control panel) [Vultr SATA Storage 1024 MB RAM/250 GB disk instance @ $10/mo](https://www.vultr.com/).
+Recommended and tested on unadvertised (only shown within control panel) [Vultr](https://www.vultr.com/).
 Vultr also *accepts crypto payments*!

 Really Fast Quick Start